 By John Millen

 Many of my clients are over-explainers.
 They know their subjects very well and they’re compelled to share an abundance of their knowledge with their listeners.

-All of us can fall prey to giving too much information, especially about a subject for which we are passionate.
+All of us can fall prey to giving too much information, especially when we feel passionate about a subject.

 But some leaders and entrepreneurs are more vulnerable to this malady: they are smart, deep-thinking, analytical people.
 I’ve worked with CEOs, CFOs, data scientists and engineers who are in this category, but sales leaders and creative people can just as easily fall prey.

 By over-explaining you lose credibility and the attention of your audience.
 You also lose your ability to influence people.

 That’s why I was intrigued when my friend and mentor Ron Powell, who before retiring led me into leadership communication coaching, sent me a passage from former President Obama’s new book, A Promised Land:

 By nature I am a deliberate speaker, which, by the standards of presidential candidates helped keep my gaffe quotient relatively low.
 But my care with words raised another issue on the campaign trail: I was just plain wordy, and that was a problem.

 When asked a question, I tended to offer circuitous and ponderous answers, my mind instinctively breaking up every issue into a pile of components and subcomponents.

 If every argument had two sides, I usually came up with four.
 If there was an exception to some statement I just made, I wouldn’t just point it out; I’d provide footnotes.